-Seasonal occasional family and children's activities occur during the year where children or young people take part in groups or activities at St Mary the Virgin.
+At present, there are no regular occasions or one-offs during the year where children or young people take part in groups or activities at St Mary the Virgin.
 There are some 'Family Services' where children come to church with their parents.
 Members of the church family at St Mary the Virgin do visit elderly and infirm people in the village from time to time (and some of these individuals may be deemed to be Vulnerable Adults) but as present these visits are informally arranged 'between friends' and do not come under a formal Pastoral Care policy held by the church.